...... Alaska Dogs Gone Wild ......

 Information on border crossings

-• Pet food: Technically, the US Customs & Border Protection agency has a policy that allows for the confiscation of any dog food that enters the US from Canada without a permit (~$100 US).
-However, indications are that enforcement is rare.
+• Pet food: Technically, the US Customs & Border Protection agency has a policy that allows for the confiscation of any dog food that enters the US from Canada without a permit.
+However, indications are that enforcement is nonexistent (or extremely rare).
 To be on the safe side, consider keeping the food in its original packaging, preferably unopened.

 • Refer to the US Department of Homeland Security Border Crossing webpage for information about the documentation required for each person.